Abdelfattaah/Dynamic-Pricing/README.md

 - Uses the latest price from the associated pricelist, if available.
 - Falls back to the default product price if no pricelist is defined.

+### Possible Improvement for the UI

+An additional enhancement could be to introduce a button to fetch the new prices for all the products at once or to periodically auto-fetch the latest prices.

 ### Possible Improvements for the offline session: